Audit Effect

 (2) Rectification and improvement by instruction/advice made in the course of the audit

-The Board makes instructions/advice to the auditees in the course of the audit to rectify and improve inappropriate cases which are not serious enough to be referred to in the Audit Report.
+The Board gives instructions/advice to auditees in the course of the audit to rectify and improve inappropriate cases which are not serious enough to be referred to in the Audit Report.

 (4) Deterrent effect